The Dangers of Relying on Social Media

 So, are you convinced that you should be creating some lead magnets of your own?
 Well, I can help!
 All you need to do is download How to Identify Your Core Lead Magnet workbook.
 It walks you through all of the questions you should ask yourself to identify the best lead magnet for your ideal customer avatar.
 And if you don’t have the time to work on it yourself… Well, that’s why I’m here!
 You can grab it here!

-If you’re curious about checking out some more lead magnets to see how they work, you can find a ton of them on my website at jennielyon.com/freebies Remember, they are all free to download!
+If you’re curious about checking out some more lead magnets to see how they work, you can find a ton of them on my website here.
+Remember, they are all free to download!

-I hope you found this information helpful and it inspires you to take that next step to creating a lead magnet to fill your email list with a raving audience!
-If you like what you hear on the podcast, please consider rating and reviewing my show!
-Woo Hoo!
-Click here, scroll to the bottom, tap to rate with five stars, and select “Write a Review.”
-I would love to hear what episodes you enjoy the most!
+I hope you found this information helpful and it inspires you to take that next step to create a lead magnet to fill your email list with a raving audience!

 Rate, Review, & Subscribe on Apple Podcasts